isomerpages/np-csea/_about/Our Team.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Gordon Ho</div>
-<div class="isomer-card-description">Gordon Ho Gordon Ho is the Country Head (Thailand) at Ngee Ann Polytechnic.
+<div class="isomer-card-description">Gordon Ho is the Country Head (Thailand) at Ngee Ann Polytechnic.
+He’s
-He’s a current board member of the Singapore-Thai Chamber of Commerce.
+a current board member of the Singapore-Thai Chamber of Commerce.
 He has 8 years’ experience in Corporate Compliance and sales, he is pursuing an MSc at Chulalongkorn University.</div>
 </div>
 </div>
 </div>